-- 1 and 1A have group value as 18th and 19th century buildings with a harmony of colour palate, materials and styles, with detailing such as hipped roofs and sash windows - Together they frame the entrance to Hitchin's Croft
+- 1 and 1A have group value as 18th and 19th century buildings with a harmony of colour palate, materials and styles, with detailing such as hipped roofs and sash windows. - Together they frame the entrance to Hitchin's Croft.

-Several nationally and locally designated buildings located outside the conservation area boundary also make a positive contribution to its setting and views into and out of the area:
+Several historic buildings located outside the conservation area boundary also make a positive contribution to its setting and views into and out of the area:

 - St Bartholomew's Church.
 NHLE 1342678, Gr II.
 Important views of spire from within the conservation area serve as a reminder of the development of the settlement. - Wednesbury District Library, Hollies Drive.
 NHLE 1077099, Gr II.
 The library frames views looking out of conservation area from Spring Head.
-(Figure 68) - Former Gaumont Cinema, Walsall Street.
+(Figure 66) - Former Gaumont Cinema, Walsall Street.
 Local list.
 The building adds to the historic character of Walsall Street and frames views into the conservation area from the A461.
-(Figure 69). - Telephone Exchange, Camp Hill.
-Local List.
-The rear of the 1930s telephone exchange is visible from the Shambles Car Park and adds interest to the view south out of the conservation area.
+(Figure 67). - Telephone Exchange, Camp Hill.
+The rear of the 1936-7 telephone exchange is visible from the Shambles Car Park and adds interest to the view south out of the conservation area.
 It serves as a reminder of the growth of the town between the Market Place and the Holyhead Road in the 20th century.
+The building is not currently on the Local List but is likely to meet the criteria- the very similar Telephone Exchange in Tipton has been recommended for inclusion.

-Figure 68 Gr II Listed Library viewed from Spring Head.
+Figure 66 Gr II Listed Library viewed from Spring Head.

-Figure 69 Locally listed former Gaumont Cinema, Walsall Street.
+Figure 67 Locally listed former Gaumont Cinema, Walsall Street.